Webinar

 Types of Sexual Dysfunction

-1. Desire Disorders (Hypoactive Sexual Desire Disorder)
+1. Desire Disorders

 2. Arousal Disorders

-3. Orgasmic Disorders (Anorgasmia)
+3. Orgasmic Disorders

-Description: Difficulty achieving orgasm or experiencing delayed orgasm.
+Description: Difficulty or delay in achieving orgasm.

 4. Sexual Pain Disorders

-Description: Pain during intercourse (dyspareunia) or involuntary muscle spasms (vaginismus).
+Description: Pain during or after intercourse.

 Causes of Sexual Dysfunction